jillesvangurp/sinatra-docdsl/README.md

       # finally, we have a simple html template that does not rely on markdown
       # self.html

       # Of course, you can easily write your own renderer.
-It is executed on the @page_doc object
+It is executed on
-      # and you have full access to the attributes in there.
+      # the @page_doc object and you have full access to the attributes in there.
+      # be sure to return a valid sinatra response, e.g. [200,'hello wrld']
     end
   end